klaidliadon/umbrella-content/en/travel/borders/beginner/s_when-entering-country.md

 *	Working may attract attention, especially if you are travelling low profile.

 *   Do not discuss your trip, either with your team or on the phone.
 You may be overheard.

-## Arrange to be met.

-Airports, stations, and ports are high-crime areas.
-Arrange to be met on arrival.

-In order of preference, choose:

-*	Someone you know;
-*	A pre-booked service including driver name and vehicle registration (check identification);
-*	Official taxi with a meter.

-*Risks of local taxis vary by country.*

 ## Remember: